echopen/PRJ-medtec_kit/electronic/modules/hardware/MDL-redpitaya/readme.md

 * [`CTC-dubois_jerome`]()

 ## About
-RedPitaya is a commercial board that is not a daugter board for our system but bring together different modules we have not develop yet (MDL_Ramp, MDL_ADC, MDL_WIFI).
+RedPitaya is a commercial board that is not a daugter board for our system but bring together different modules we have not develop yet (MDL-Ramp, MDL-ADC, MDL-WIFI).

 For informations about this board one can look at their [website](http://www.redpitaya.com), and the [wiki]().